CamileM/nodejs_nginx_app_packer/README.md

 - chef, inspec, chefspec
 - importing cookbook (will require our search)
 - attributes and templates
+- TDD
+- ERB

 ## Installation Section

+it 'should install nginx' do
+  expect(chef_run).to install_package 'nginx'
+end

 ## Testing Section